Ed-Barahona/polaris-react/src/components/Toast/README.md

 Toast should:

-- Be used for short messages to confirm an action.
-Maximum of 2 lines of text.
+- Be used for short messages to confirm an action
-- Not be used for actionable links or messages.
+- Not go over 3 words
-- Not be used for error messages.
+- Rarely be used for error messages

-- Be displayed once at the time.
-If you need multiple toasts, queue them.
+When to use:

+- For success messages
+- Only for non-critical errors that are relevant in the moment and can be explained in 3 words.
+For example, if there’s an internet connection issue, the toast would say, Internet disconnected.

+When not to use:

+- Avoid using toasts for error messages.
+Always try to use a banner to prominently inform merchants about persistent errors.

 ---